Graham913/Engineering_4_Notebook/README.md

 ## Crash Avoidance Part 2

 ### Assignment Description
-Have an accelerometer that continuously reports x, y, and z acceleration values on the serial monitor and when the module moves to 90 degrees have an LED turn on.
+Have an accelerometer that continuously reports x, y, and z acceleration values on the serial monitor and when the module moves to 90 degrees have an LED turn on as well as be powered by a battery.

 ### Evidence